chenyong2github/UnrealEngine/Engine/Extras/MayaVelocityGridExporter/ReadMe.txt

 Now copy the content of the 'shelves' directory to the location of your Maya user preferences 'shelves' directory/ For Maya 2013x64 this is located in: C:\Users\<username>\Documents\maya\2014-x64\prefs\shelves\

 Launch Maya.
-You should now have a shelf tab named "UE4velocityGridExporter" with a blue icon in the shelf.
+You should now have a shelf tab named "UEvelocityGridExporter" with a blue icon in the shelf.
 Clicking this icon will launch the
 .fga exporter script.